thomasjo/atom-latex/README.md

 automatically and so no further action is required for either TeX Live or MiKTeX.

-### Code Highlighting
+### Syntax Highlighting
-In order to properly work in Atom with this package, you'll need a code highlighting extension, namely [`language-latex`][language-latex-pkg].
+In order for this package to behave as expected, your Atom environment must contain a package that provides a LaTeX grammar.
+We suggest [`language-latex`][language-latex-pkg], but other valid options might exist.

 ## Usage
 The `latex:build` command can be invoked from the LaTex menu or by pressing the